News / Record Keeping That Actually Helps Your Breedin...

 - Follicle size if you ultrasound

-Without this, you breed females who aren't ready and deal with the consequences.
+Without this, you breed females who are not ready and deal with the consequences.

 Decision: Which animals should I sell or retire?